Experimentally accessible measurement of irreversibility in stochastic systems by categorizing single-molecule displacements: Case studies

 Previous analytical studies based on simplified free-energy landscapes obeying Bell-Evans kinetics and experiments on DNA hairpins have highlighted that the distance between each of the wells and the barrier governs the irreversibility of the folding and unfolding processes~\cite{manosas2009dynamic}.
 We therefore hypothesize that the difference we observe may also be linked to asymmetries in the free-energy landscape.
 Evidence from long equilibrium experiments conducted close to the coexistence force, suggests an asymmetric folding landscape, where the unfolded well is broader than the folded one and thus further from the barrier~\cite{Tapia24}.
 This hypothesis is further supported by the different force-sensitivity in the folding and unfolding rates (Fig.~\ref{fig: constant_force}).
 We therefore set out to test whether an asymmetric potential with a narrower folded well recapitulates the experimental observation that unfolding is more irreversible than refolding, by performing numerical simulations.

 We choose the asymmetric potential wells to be $W(x)=\Delta U[(a(x-x_M)/L)^2-1]^2$, where the asymmetry factor $a=1$ for $x<L$ and $a=1/3$ for $x\geq L$.
 Since the mutant is more mechanically stable, we model it with a higher potential barrier ($\Delta U=3.65k_BT$) compared to the wild type ($\Delta U=1.56k_BT$), as shown in Fig.~\ref{fig: fig4}(e), and discussed in~\ref{supp: expAsymmetry}.
 The simulations in an asymmetric potential show that unfolding is more irreversible than refolding for the high-barrier (mutant-like) potential, while this difference vanishes for the low-barrier (wild-type-like) case, as reported in Fig.~\ref{fig: fig4}(g).
 This recapitulates the experimental observation.
 Furthermore, Fig.~\ref{fig: fig4}(f) shows that the difference in irreversibility for the mutant-like simulations stems from the wider peaks in the irreversibility profile of the unfolding ramps, as observed experimentally.
 Figure~\ref{fig: fig4}(d) and~\ref{fig: fig4}(g) show that for the low-barrier (wild-type-like) potential, the irreversibility is very similar for unfolding and refolding, as seen in the experiments.
 The simulations also confirm the qualitative trend that (as for the symmetric case) the peaks of irreversibility of the mutant are higher than those of the wild type.
 The difference in the total irreversibility is more pronounced in the simulations than in the experiments [Figs.~\ref{fig: fig4}(d) and (g)], mostly owing to the wild-type experiment featuring some dissipation also away from the folding and refolding transitions [see $\Delta \Sigma_t$ gradients at start and end of protocols in top of Fig.~\ref{fig: fig4}(c) inset].
+These gradients are not due to early or late folding or unfolding events, which are very rare for these times, as can be seen in the survival probability shown in Fig.~\ref{fig: exp_escapeTexp}.
+This is confirmed by the fact that the main contribution to irreversibility is given by displacements in the class associated with the folded/unfolded states.
+This irreversibility may arise from the non-equilibrium stretching of the polymer.